factorytree/DeepMoji-improved/README.md

 * after one epoch training, with the test data test_data.pkl we can get accuracy 0.24
 * after four epoch training, we can get accuracy 0.29

+## Datasets and Models
+* all in SJTU jbox https://jbox.sjtu.edu.cn/l/3Jv9wv
+* /data/emojitweets-01-04-2018.txt.zip is the original dataset
+* /data/tweet_data_final.txt is the final dataset we used.
+* /data/test.pkl is the test data we used to test our models.
+320,000 (700 * 64) tweets with labels.
+* /data/emoji_processed_final is the emojis we used to label.
+* /models/model_save_1.zip is the pretrained model we saved with one epoch training
+* /models/model_save.zip is the pretrained model we saved with four epoch training

+## how to test
+* download the models and test data from the jbox, change the file path in Final_dataset/test.py and simply run it.